 What to do with all that lovely leftover roasted turkey or a time-saving rotisserie chicken?
 Healthy Mole Verde Bowls are a flavorful, Mexican-inspired, and easy way to use that lean protein-rich turkey!
-Easy mole verde combined with your turkey, quick black beans, and roasted root veggies is ready in 30 minutes +/- and may redefine your idea of "leftovers"...
+Easy mole verde sauce combined with your chicken or turkey, quick black beans, and roasted root veggies is ready in 30 minutes +/- and may redefine your idea of "leftovers"...

 I don’t know about you, but I am usually tired of the roasted turkey by Saturday following Thanksgiving.
 I can only handle so much warming up leftovers, and I don’t love turkey sandwiches.

 Turkey is such lean, healthy protein, and it is so versatile.
-In an attempt to come up with a unique, healthy turkey leftovers dish, I borrowed the idea of my Quick Green Mole Sauce (Pipian) that made its appearance on the blog in a delicious and super quick salmon dish a few months ago!
+In an attempt to come up with a unique, healthy turkey leftovers dish, I borrowed the idea of my Quick Green Mole Verde Sauce (Pipian) that made its appearance on the blog in a delicious and super quick salmon dish a few months ago!

 The mole verde requires a food processor, some good salsa verde (can be homemade or store bought), tahini, garlic, and cumin.
 The leftover turkey gets warmed in the puréed sauce, and the fun part is customizing it.
 I’ll give you a few ideas in this post!